Paramotor muffler repair

 When putting everything back together, wrap the existing fiberglass insulation (if any remains) around the perforated tubing so it is slightly compressed when installed.

-Thoroughly clean the muffler end pieces and where they attach to the muffler so that the silicone will thoroughly seal the muffler.
+Thoroughly clean the muffler end pieces and where they attach to the muffler so that the silicone will seal the muffler.

 Rivet the repaired muffler assembly back together.